Ethorbit/steamcmd-server-docker/README.md

 These are the command line options (launch options and server commands) to run the server with, which contain: map, tick rate, rcon password, etc. (See https://developer.valvesoftware.com/wiki/Command_Line_Options)

-These properties are inserted before your run args automatically:
+These are already configured automatically:
 * -autoupdate
 * -steam_dir
 * -steamcmd_script